 The Department of Biology offers diversified programs that enable students to select a curriculum that best suits their career goals.
-Biology covers an array of specialist subjects inclusive of anatomy, ecology, microbiology and zoology.
+Biology covers an array of specialist subjects inclusive of anatomy, ecology, microbiology and molecular cell biology.
 The Biology degree provides for scientific skill developments and preparations that are transferrable to many industries.
-Further, program provides the skills necessary to enter professional programs as well as professions in industry, agribusiness, food management, cosmetics, pharmaceuticals, and the retail industry.
+Further, the Biology program provides the skills necessary to enter professional programs as well as professions in industry, agribusiness, food management, cosmetics, and pharmaceuticals.
 The curriculum provides a strong foundation in liberal arts and sciences needed for emerging careers in science and/or related fields.